Slanted-Creative/the-jump/README.md

-# Webflow Embedded Scripts
+# The Jump Gastropub – Webflow Embedded Scripts

-This repository contains a set of JavaScript files that power various dynamic features on thejumpmt.com website.
+This repository contains a set of JavaScript files that power various dynamic features on The Jump Gastropub website built with Webflow.
 The scripts handle event processing, page transitions, slider customizations, and link handling. **Note:** All of these scripts are embedded directly on the Webflow site.
 If you update the Webflow project’s structure or element classes, you may need to update these scripts accordingly.

 ## Table of Contents